ehendrix23/tesla_dashcam/README.rst

 for it to show video again.

 The date and time shown within the video comes from the timestamp embedded in the saved videos themselves, not from the filename.
-This is also why, for example, it might start at 16:42:35 and not 16:42:00 (as shown in the video examples).
+Date and time shown within video is based on PC's timezone.
-This ensures that the time shown is as accurate as Tesla is providing it.
+Tesla embeds the date and time within the video file, and that is what will be displayed comes.
+This means that the video might not start exactly at 0 seconds.
+In the provided video examples one can see that it starts at 16:42:35 and not 16:42:00.

 Current caveat however is that the order for concatenating all the videos together is based on filename.
 (See TODO)

 Requirements